Read our 2017 Report Card for Blumenauer.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Blumenauer is shown as a purple triangle. (analysis methodology)
+Blumenauer is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Earl Blumenauer sits on the following committees:

 Blumenauer was the primary sponsor of 6 bills that were enacted: